PBR/elixir-fondue-datathon/README.md

 <img align="right" src="program/images/logo_elixir.png" width="100"/>

 ### Tuesday 15, Monday 21 and Monday 28 June 2021
+Introduction Elixir Fondue; introduction and submission to BioSamples, European Nucleotide Archive (ENA) and European Variation Archive (EVA).

-See the [program](program/) for this workshop on data submission to EBI
+See the full [program](program/) for this workshop on data submission to EBI for more details.

 ### Registration
 You can [subscribe](https://forms.gle/uSA4kMX5GnG4L9E46) to this workship until **\[end-date subscription\]**